 - The mold giving birth to the keycap; must be slightly bigger than the actual size of the keycap.

 - The shrinkage of resin liquid after drying up.

-- Grinding process in the making, which was done by hands.
+- The grinding process in the making, all was done by hand.

 After all, this problem does not affect typing nor cause compression when you plug the keycap into the keyboard.
 We also eliminated the keycap that looks too disproportionate or stuck when we test the key.

 LET’S EMBRACE THE PERFECT IMPERFECTION IN HANDMADE KEYCAP

 The faults in our artisan keycap mostly come from the artisan factor.
 In the place where human hands are still involved in most of the stages of the production process lies tiny errors, some of which are unavoidable.
 On another aspect, it’s the perfect imperfection, making artisan keycaps more artisan, more interesting, and unique.
 It was the one and only.
 It was made for you.

 Let’s take it as it is.
 And savor it from the perspective of both the future maker and keycap-enjoyer.